denzveloper/imagedir2base64/README.md

 # imagedir2base64 (PHP+Codeigniter)
-Get image on a directory then optimize to Webp 70% quality (chrome based browser) or jpeg 80% quality (other based browser) and encode to base64
+Get image on a directory then optimize all image to Webp (chrome based browser) or Jpeg (other based browser) and encode to base64

 just call this file then call function with directory.